EmoFlowView Articles

 Open its sector and read the middle ring

 Once you've picked a base category, look at its sector in the middle ring.
 For example, under 'Sadness': 'Lonely?
 No. Vulnerable?
 Not quite.
 Depressed?
 Too strong.
 Despair?
 Closer...'
-Look for a signpost that leads deeper.
+Look for a signpost that leads deeper, not the final answer yet.
+These middle words are direction markers - if one feels roughly right, follow it outward rather than settling there.

 3. 3